csvql/jcql/REPORT.md

 ### Syntax Highlighting

 We wrote a syntax highlighting plugin for VsCode that provides basic highlighting of keywords, strings, as well as numbers (for `.cql` files).
-The screenshot found in [Figure 23](#figure-23) shows an example of the syntax highlighting.
+All screenshots found in the appendix are using our theme, and the screenshot found in [Figure 23](#figure-23) shows an example of the syntax highlighting with a different theme.

 ### REPL